Amir-Mano/R_Course_2024/final_project/Results - C2.md

 The Practice coefficient (-0.06457) remains similar to Model 1, indicating small reduction in the strength of the effect when accounting for instrument group.
 The is_wind coefficient (1.23518) suggests that wind instrument players start on average 1.235 years later than non-wind players, when controlling for practice.

-**model3: AoO = 10.01778 - 0.06672 X Practice - 0.45409 X is_keyboard**
+**model3: AoO = 10.0768 - 0.0409 X Practice - 3.3422 X is_strings**

-The Intercept (10.01778) represents the estimated AoO for non-keyboard players with zero practice hours.
+The Intercept (10.0768) represents the estimated AoO for non-strings players with zero practice hours.
-The Practice coefficient (-0.06672) remains similar to previous models, indicating a consistent negative relationship between practice and AoO.
+The Practice coefficient (-0.0409) is smaller than in previous models, suggesting a slightly weaker relationship between practice and AoO of non-strings players.
-The is_keyboard coefficient (-0.45409) suggests that keyboard players start, on average, 0.45 years earlier than non-keyboard players.
-This can be inferred from comparing this intercept to previous ones.
+The is_strings coefficient (-3.3422) suggests that strings players start 3.3 years earlier than non-strings players.

-**model4: AoO = 9.33754 - 0.06471 X Practice + 1.27462 X is_wind + 0.19787 X is_keyboard**
+**model4: AoO = 9.82232 - 0.04197 X Practice + 0.50642 X is_wind - 3.0671 X is_strings**

-The Intercept (9.33754) represents the estimated AoO for non-wind and non-keyboard players with zero practice hours.
+The intercept (9.82232) represents the estimated AoO for musicians who are neither wind nor strings players and have zero weekly practice hours.
-The Practice coefficient (-0.06471) remains negative, showing that practice is still associated with an earlier AoO.
+The practice coefficient (-0.04197) remains negative, reinforcing the idea that greater weekly practice is associated with an earlier AoO.
-The is_wind coefficient (1.27462) confirms that wind players tend to start approximately 1.27 years later than non-wind players, consistent with Model 2.
+The is_wind coefficient (0.50642) suggests that wind players start later than other musicians, but the effect size is smaller than in Model 2.
-The is_keyboard coefficient (0.19787) suggests that keyboard players tend to start slightly later than non-keyboard players.
+The is_strings coefficient (-3.0671) confirms that strings players start much earlier than other musicians.

 **Conclusions**

 The strongest predictor of AoO is Practice, with a negative relationship across all models.
+Wind players tend to start playing later than other musicians, while strings players start significantly earlier.
-Adding instrument group variables (is_wind, is_keyboard) changes the intercept and slightly affects the Practice coefficient, indicating that instrument type contributes to AoO variance.
+Adding instrument group variables (is_wind, is_strings) affects the intercepts and slightly adjusts the practice coefficient, indicating that instrument type influences AoO variation.

 ## Logistic regression ##